Skip to Content

 Drizzle 1/4 cup caramel sauce over the compote after they’re cooked but before you add the vanilla extract.

-Add 1-1/2 cups of fresh or frozen cranberries to the filling.
+Add 1-1/2 cups of fresh or frozen cranberries to the apple pie filling recipe.
 Since cranberries are high in pectin, reduce the cornstarch or tapioca flour to 2-1/2 tablespoons.

 Maple Apple Pie Compote